colungastephanie/csci4370-project2/README.txt

 - Utilized follow table to determine which users to display
 - Ensured posts appeared from most recent to oldest
 - Tested end to end by following/unfollowing users and verifying the home feed updates correctly

+  Joelia Agbavon: I implemented features that allow usrs to view posts their posts on the profile tab, as well as other user on the platform, by clicking on their user icon.
+I also added the ability to view all users on microblogging platform on the people page, and be able to folow/unfollow other users.
+  Featues I implemented:
+  1. Profile page should allow seeing posts from a specific user
+  - Utillizes
+  2. Format timestamps as: Mar 07, 2025, 10:54 PM
+  3. People page should list all users in the platform
+  - Utilizes PeopleService, UserService, PostService to fetch all the users on the platform
+  - Displays the last time the user posted on the platform;
+  4. Abilitiy to follow/unfollow users